mylad13/jackal_multi_robot/notes.md

 ```
 [Guide to running GUI apps in linux docker container from windows host](https://medium.com/@potatowagon/how-to-use-gui-apps-in-linux-docker-container-from-windows-host-485d3e1c64a3).

-*This step can be skipped, it's already done: ros-humble-ros2-controllers and ros-humble-ros2-control are installed from binary, and the humble branch of gz_ros2_control is installed from source*.
+*This step can be skipped, it's already done: ros-humble-ros2-controllers and ros-humble-ros2-control are installed from binary, and the humble branch of gz_ros2_control is installed from source.
+Instead of cloning, make sure to pull the desired version of the jackal and jackal_multi_robot github repos*.
 If starting from a container that does not have ros2_ws:
 ```bash
 mkdir -p ~/ros2_ws/src
 ```